 Like most vacuum formed plastics, plastic trays are inexpensive to produce and yield a high strength-to-weight ratio, making them ideal for shipping, packaging, and transport applications.
 Such industries as automotive, material handling, and food services, all of which have small parts that must be kept separate, organized, and properly oriented, employ plastic trays on a regular basis for the fulfillment of the aforementioned tasks, as well as to catch excess materials, such as oil or water.
 Surgical or instrument plastic trays are also used in medical and dental settings.

-Cafeteria trays are another popular application for plastic trays which may be produced at a high rate of production when large quantities of uniform and stackable trays may be required.
-Reproducibility is also an important factor in the horticultural use of plastic seed trays for sowing and plant cuttings.
+Cafeteria trays are another popular application for plastic trays, which may be produced at a high rate of production when large quantities of uniform and stackable trays are required.
+Additionally, reproducibility is an important factor in the horticultural use of plastic seed trays for sowing and plant cuttings.
 These trays, and others for parts handling or product display and retail, are often made with individual cavities.
-A number of stock and custom options are readily made available for long-term or single-use as needed.
-It is important to consider the dimensions, thickness, orientation, lip height and strength of a tray with regards for its intended use.
+A number of stock and custom tray options are available for long-term or single-use as needed.
+It is important to consider the dimensions, thickness, orientation, lip height, and strength of a tray with regards to its intended use.

 Also known as blister trays, as they are produced in a fashion similar to blister packs, trays begin as extruded or rolled sheets of plastic that are fed into an electric, natural gas, or infrared heating system.
 High grades of polystyrene (PS) are most often used in the production of plastic trays, though polyethylene, PVC, and PETG may also be used.